1994 Indianapolis 500: Finish

 On Lap 196, Stan Fox, who was running in the top ten, crashed in turn one.
 The caution came out for clean-up, and erased any doubts about Unser's fuel mileage.
 Unser ended up winning the race under yellow.
 Unser won his second Indy 500, and the Penske-Mercedes 500I pushrod engine won in its first and only race.
 The win came on his father's 55th birthday, twenty-three years to the day after Unser Sr. won his second Indy 500.
 Villeneuve held on to finish second and won the rookie of the year award.

-Michael Andretti was penalized one lap for passing under caution, elevating Bobby Rahal to third place.
-Rahal had charged from the 28th starting position to third in the borrowed 1993 Penske-Ilmor machine.
+Michael Andretti finished third on the track, but officials ruled that he passed cars illegally under caution on lap 190.
+Officials were about to put out the black flag and issue Andretti a stop-and-go penalty, but the subsequent caution that came out for Stan Fox's crash prevented them for being able to do so.
+Since the race ended up finishing under yellow, USAC instead issued Andretti a 1-lap penalty for the infraction.
+He dropped from 3rd to 6th in the final standings.
+The ruling elevated Bobby Rahal to third place.
+Rahal had charged from the 28th starting position to finish third in the borrowed 1993 Penske-Ilmor machine.

 John Andretti finished 10th, then flew to Charlotte Motor Speedway to compete in the Coca-Cola 600.
 He was the first driver to do "Double Duty", competing in both races on the same day.